The Glycemic Index: What You Need To Know

 FIVE WAYS TO BALANCE YOUR BLOOD SUGAR

 Moderate your portion size.
 Make carbohydrates a part of your meal, not the whole event.
+A serving size is approximately three heaped tablespoons.

 Combine good quality sources of proteins and healthy fats with your carbohydrates to slow their release into the bloodstream.